dgroomes/spring-playground/bootless/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [ ] Learn the Bean lifecycle better and specifically learn how to shutdown the schedule executor in an idiomatic way
-* [ ] Can I configure and start a Spring web server (i.e. SpringMVC) without Spring Boot?
+* [x] DONE (Done in the subproject `bootless-web-mvc`) Can I configure and start a Spring web server (i.e. SpringMVC) without Spring Boot?
 I remember looking and could not find a way to do this.
 I know that it would be rare to ever do this, but I assume it has to be possible and even officially supported because after all, Spring Framework still has legs without Spring Boot.
+* [ ] What if I didn't use component scanning (is that the right word?
+I want spring to not scan the classpath).

 ## Referenced material